Survivor South Africa: Immunity Island: Future appearances

 Dino Paulo, Francois 'Chappies' Chapman, Noleen 'Pinty' Nkanjeni and Thoriso M-Afrika competed again in Survivor South Africa: Return of the Outcasts in 2022.
-Chappies placed 20th, Pinty placed 14th, Thoriso placed 13th and Dino won the season.

 Season summary

 The game began on home soil, with two tribes of 10, the green Zamba, and the orange Vuna.
 Both tribes saw solid majorities form over the first few days, until an early blindside left Chappies alienated by Vuna led by a majority formed around Anesu, Kiran, Tyson and Wardah.
 An early tribe swap to Zamba saw Chappies and Santoni aligned with Anela and the original Zamba to get revenge on Wardah's allies, until a second swap saw the Vuna trio of Kiran, Tyson, and Wardah take control over a weakening Zamba tribe in order to target Chappies at the merge.

 The merge of the blue Osindile tribe saw alliances split between original tribal lines.
 While Anela and the Zamba alliance used a vote steal advantage against Chappies to have a vote majority, the Vuna trio decided to save Chappies with an idol to secure a numbers majority over the united Zamba alliance.
 The Vuna 6 continued to pick off the Zamba alliance, including during a Tied Destinies twist which saw the tribe partnered up with their fates tied for one round in the game.
-This left Anela and Nicole as the last remaining Zamba against a strong Vuna 6 lead by Kiran and Tyson.
+This left Anela and Nicole as the last remaining Zamba against a strong Vuna 6 led by Kiran and Tyson.

 The Vuna 6, however could not remain united as the core trio of Kiran, Tyson, and Wardah approached Anela and Nicole to target social threat, Anesu, and physical threat, Chappies.
 Chappies went on a record-tying immunity challenge winning streak to derail the dominant trio's plans.
 At Final 6, Anela attempted to formulate a blindside against the strategically dominant Kiran, but backed out at the last minute when he revealed his own plans to Kiran.
 The blunder left Anela stuck with switching allegiances over to Chappies and his challenge dominance as a shield to remain in the game.
 Eventually after numerous challenges, Nicole finally managed to beat Chappies in the Final Three Immunity Challenge, leading to her bringing her fellow Zamba ally to the Final Tribal Council.

 The Final Tribal Council saw the jury urge Nicole to explain her quieter game throughout the season, despite her never-give-up attitude in challenges against the more-successful Chappies, while also trying to understand Anela's socially strong, yet strategically weak gameplay.
 The votes revealed that the jury felt they could understand her consistent and subtle gameplay over Anela's massive strategic blunders, awarding Nicole the victory and the title of Sole Survivor.